stillonearth/MuJoCo-WASM/README.md

 ## Work In Progress Disclaimer

-So far, mostly generic state variables are exposed.
-Only three functions are exposed (loadXML, step, and applyForce).
+So far, most mjModel and mjData state variables and functions (that do not require custom structs) are exposed.

+Help appreciated.